jlyon1/lyon.lol/documents/aboutme.md

 As a self proclaimed fake hipster coffee snob I patronize several of the local coffee shops.
 Visiting the various food spots around troy is among one of my favorite activities.
 I also enjoy spending time with friends and family.

 ![Me](https://github.com/jlyon1/lyon.lol/blob/master/css/bear.jpg?raw=true)

+I am directly responsible for the snow-bear built in quad.